purarue/exobrain/src/content/notes/tools.md

 ### General Workflow/Tools

 - Editor: nvim using [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) for completion, [configured here](https://github.com/purarue/dotfiles/tree/master/.config/nvim), mostly in lua
-- Email [`neomutt`](https://github.com/neomutt/neomutt) for email, using [mutt-wizard](https://github.com/LukeSmithxyz/mutt-wizard) as a configuration layer to set it up
 - RSS: [`newsraft`](https://codeberg.org/grisha/newsraft) for youtube/news/blogs.
 I have a [script](https://purarue.xyz/d/youtube-user-id?redirect) to grab a youtube users RSS feed, since youtube doesn't list that publicly. [`linkhandler`](https://purarue.xyz/d/linkhandler?redirect) lets me open youtube videos from `newsboat` using [`mpvf`](https://github.com/purarue/mpvf/) instead of visiting youtube in the browser
 - Backups:
   - [SyncThing](https://github.com/syncthing/syncthing) to Sync important directories across all my computers, and to my NAS
-  - [restic](https://restic.net/) to a local drive, to have separate, offline, snapshots, using a [small script](https://purarue.xyz/d/restic-backup?redirect) to help manage all of that
+  - [restic](https://restic.net/) to a local drive, to have separate, offline, snapshots, using a [script](https://purarue.xyz/d/restic-backup?redirect) to help manage all of that
 - Todo list: [`todotxt`](http://todotxt.org/) for todos, with a [rofi interface](https://purarue.xyz/d/todo-prompt?redirect) as GUI, and [TUI](https://github.com/purarue/full_todotxt) for adding todos.
 The TUI I wrote forces lets me enter a deadline using plain english and converts it to a datetime, so is nice for quick reminders. [todotxt-more](https://git.sr.ht/~proycon/todotxt-more) has some great addons as well
 - Calendar: [`calcurse`](https://github.com/lfos/calcurse) as a calendar, with my [`calcurse-load`](https://github.com/purarue/calcurse-load) hooks to add Google Calendar and `todo.txt` to calcurse automatically
 - File Manager: a heavily customized [`ranger`](https://github.com/ranger/ranger) .
 See [`rifle.conf`](https://purarue.xyz/d/rifle.conf?redirect) (file handler) and [`scope.sh`](https://purarue.xyz/d/scope.sh?redirect) (previewer)